 Your agent, knowing you have CHF, will ask you some pre qualifying questions when you first talk with them.
 Listed below are a few of them:

 - When was your congestive heart failure diagnosed?

-- What health problems led to your diagnosis of congestive heart failure?
+- Did any health issues contribute to your diagnosis of congestive heart failure?

 - What tests have you had done to evaluate your condition?

 - Is there any history in your family with heart disease or death in the family due to heart conditions?